-The initial review meeting will consider the initial evidence and aim to establish
+The initial review meeting will consider the initial evidence and aim to establish:

 - whether there is an immediate risk to any child or young person - if a referral should be made to the police and/or children's social care - if it is necessary to view the image(s) in order to safeguard the child or young person in most cases, images or videos should not be viewed - what further information is required to decide on the best response - whether the image(s) has been shared widely and via what services and/or platforms.
-This may be unknown - whether immediate action should be taken to delete or remove images or videos from devices or online services - any relevant facts about the children or young people involved that would influence risk assessment - if there is a need to contact another education setting or individual - whether to contact parents or carers of the children or young people involved in most cases they should be involved
+This may be unknown - whether immediate action should be taken to delete or remove images or videos from devices or online services - any relevant facts about the children or young people involved that would influence risk assessment

+- if there is a need to contact another education setting or individual - whether to contact parents or carers of the children or young people involved in most cases they should be involved.

-The DSL will make an immediate referral to the police and/or children's services if
+The DSL will make an immediate referral to the police and/or children's services if:

-- the incident involves an adult. - there is reason to believe that a child or young person has been coerced, blackmailed or groomed, or there are concerns about their capacity to consent (for example, owing to special educational needs). - what they know about the images or videos suggests the content depicts sexual acts that are unusual for the young person's developmental stage, or are violent. - the images involves sexual acts and any pupil in the images or videos is under 13. - they have reason to believe a child or young person is at immediate risk of harm owing to the sharing of nudes and semi-nudes, for example, if they are presenting as suicidal or self-harming.
+- the incident involves an adult - there is reason to believe that a child or young person has been coerced, blackmailed or groomed, or there are concerns about their capacity to consent (for example, owing to special educational needs) - what they know about the images or videos suggests the content depicts sexual acts that are unusual for the young person's developmental stage, or are violent - the images involves sexual acts and any child in the images or videos is under 13 - they have reason to believe a child or young person is at immediate risk of harm owing to the sharing of nudes and semi-nudes, for example, if they are presenting as suicidal or self-harming - they become aware of a computer-generated indecent image of a child, commonly called 'deep fakes' and 'deep nudes' i.e. a digitally manipulated or artificial intelligence-generated nude and semi-nude'.